A haiku will be published each day until the Issue is complete

 Explore subjects via the ‘category’ menu.
 The search facility can also be used to explore the subject matter of the publication.

 Follow the website to receive a notification as each haiku is posted.

-The submission period for Issue 10 will be open throughout October 2022.
+The submission period for Issue 11 will be open from 25 March to 15 April 2023.
 Please carefully read the guidelines on the Submissions page.
 Please make your submissions via the Submissions Form.
-A link to the Submissions form will be available during October 2022

 We sometimes publish haiku with an accompanying image, at the discretion of the editors.
 Images are a response to the haiku; they are not intended to be haiga.
 If you do not wish your haiku to be accompanied by an image, please indicate this when you make your submission.